-Thames21, under the guidance of the Zoological Society of London, is offering the public the chance to get involved in “Outfall Safari” citizen science work on the Ravensbourne catchment and on the Ingrebourne River.
+Thames21, under the guidance of the Zoological Society of London, is offering the public the chance to get involved in new “Outfall Safari” citizen science work on the Ravensbourne catchment and on the Ingrebourne River.

 This is the first time Outfall Safaris will have been run in these areas and follows recent training on the River Pinn – another first for the programme.

 Our training for the Ingrebourne river will be held at the Ingrebourne Valley Visitor Centre, Hornchurch on Monday September 18 from 10am to 12.30pm.

 The Ravensbourne training will be on Wednesday September 27, 2017, from 10am-12 noon at the Lewisham Arts Café in Manor Park.